Welcome to today's edition of the Rush 24-7 podcast.

 And others could see their loved ones headed back to the war sooner than they need to.

-And I believe it is unacceptable to the American people.
+That is unacceptable to me, and I believe it is unacceptable to the American people.

-Congress's most basic responsibility is to give our troops the equipment training they need to fight our enemies and protect our nation.
+Congress's most basic responsibility is to give our troops the equipment and training they need to fight our enemies and protect our nation.

 They're now failing in that responsibility.